 Modern intranet software has changed the rules of successfully launching an intranet.
-Today, we’re seeing more robust and vibrant intranets with social and mobile-enabled features to support the rise of the digital workplace.
+Today, we’re seeing more robust and vibrant intranets with social and mobile-enabled features to support the rise of the digital workplace, and the hybrid workplace.
 While in the past it was quite helpful to involve employees throughout the process, today it’s a necessity.

 Today’s intranets serve as an online community space.
 But in order to build a fruitful community employees need to feel a sense of involvement and ownership early on.

 15 Ways to Engage Employees in a New Intranet